Film Producer & Production Consultant

 First Assistant Director

-Shot at night on location in a field.
-They were going to go on to become one of the biggest bands in the world.
-Chasing Cars became the most played song on UK radio of the 21st century.
+Shot at night on location.
+Flares, motorcycles, a field.
+Nobody knew who Snow Patrol were.
+Run changed that.
+Three years later, Chasing Cars became the most played song on UK radio of the 21st century.
+Directed by Paul Gore.
+2003.

 The Killers — All These Things That I've Done